Depo-MedrolThis page contains information on Depo-Medrol for veterinary use.

 The action of DEPO-MEDROL Sterile Aqueous Suspension injected intrasynovially appears to be well localized since significant metabolic effects characteristic of systemic administration of adrenal steroids have not been observed.
 In a few instances mild and transient improvement of structures other than those injected have been reported.
 No other systemic effects have been noted.
 However, it is possible that mild systemic effects may occur following intrasynovial administration, and this possibility is greater the larger the number of structures injected and the higher the total dose employed.

-DEPO-MEDROL Sterile Aqueous Suspension, 20 mg/mL, is available in 10 mL and 20 mL vials, and 40 mg/mL is available in 5 mL vials.
+DEPO-MEDROL Sterile Aqueous Suspension, 20 mg/mL is available in 20 mL vials, and 40 mg/mL is available in 5 mL vials.

 333 PORTAGE STREET, KALAMAZOO, MI, 49007